micahsheats/DCS325-Portfolio/README.md

 ### Accessibility

 **Description:**
-Programming for ccessibility ensures that websites are usable by people with disabilities or assistive technologies.
+Programming for accessibility ensures that websites are usable by people with disabilities or assistive technologies.
 There are several ways in which we incorporated programming for accessibility throughout the course, including semantic HTML, alternate text for images, keyboard navigation support so that someone with limited or no mouse capabilities can tab through the site, screenreader labels, and ARIA attributes.

 **Using the Colorblindly Chrome extension to test our final project:**